 Bupropion is an antidepressant that has shown effectiveness for smoking cessation in clinical trials (4).

 Varenicline works by reducing the enjoyment your brain gets from nicotine.

 Both medications can reduce cravings and nicotine withdrawal symptoms.
-An Oar Health membership includes discounted access to doctors who can prescribe medication.
+An Oar Health plan to quit smoking includes discounted access to doctors who can prescribe medication.

 With nicotine replacement therapy, you deliver smaller doses of nicotine to your body, usually with a patch, gum, or lozenge, to reduce the discomfort of withdrawal symptoms.
 These are available over the counter.
 You can use them to gradually cut back on smoking.

 Smoking can be a way of coping with stress.
 This may make it difficult to quit without a replacement for that stress relief.
 Talking with a counselor or therapist may help you understand your behaviors around smoking and how to establish a new routine without it.

 Research suggests that both basic health education and cognitive behavioral therapy can help smokers quit (5).
 Cognitive behavioral therapy is a type of talk therapy that helps you identify behavior patterns and build healthy coping strategies.

 Your cell phone can also help you quit smoking.
 There are several services, including a National Texting Portal from the Centers for Disease Control and Prevention (CDC), that send text messages designed to provide daily support and encouragement.

 You can dial 1-800-QUIT-NOW to reach a portal and get to a quit line for your state.

 Researchers have found evidence to support the use of text messaging as a method of helping people quit smoking (6).